 A founding director and past president of The Sailing Foundation, Doug was actively involved with the Foundation right up until his passing in April of 2020.
 A co-inventor of the Lifesling, Doug raced cruising boats on Puget Sound and had extensive offshore racing experience: Transpac, Single Handed Transpac, Tahiti Race, eleven Victoria Maui Races 1968-2006.
 Doug also cruised to the South Pacific, Alaska, and circumnavigated South America by way of Cape Horn and the Panama Canal.
-Doug raced his beloved 42 foot custom Perry design cutter Night Runner.
-Doug was an attorney with Mikkelborg, Broz, Wells and Fryer.
+Doug raced his beloved 42 foot custom Perry design cutter Night Runner, which was famous for winning races and being absolutely gorgeous.
+In his professional life, Doug was an attorney with Mikkelborg, Broz, Wells and Fryer.

 Dick has raced sailboats since the age of nine.
 For most of his life he sailed dinghies – in college, frostbiting on Long Island Sound, and then International 14s and Lasers in Seattle.
-More recently he has enjoyed PHRF racing and cruising on Puget Sound in his Laser 28.
+Later in life he moved to keelboats and enjoyed PHRF racing and cruising on Puget Sound in his Laser 28.
 After many years on the faculty of the University of Washington, Dick turned his attention to the racing rules for sailing.
 Since 1984 he has written a monthly column on the rules in Sailing World.
-He served as chairman of the US Sailing Racing Rules Committee and now is chairman of the International Sailing Federation’s committee responsible for publishing the 2017 edition of the racing rules.
-He is a US Sailing Senior Judge who regularly judges high school sailing championships in the Pacific Northwest.
+He served as chairman of the US Sailing Racing Rules Committee and now is chairman of the International Sailing Federation’s committee responsible for publishing the Racing Rules.
+He is a US Sailing Senior Judge who still volunteers his time to sit on protest committees at local youth and high school events.
+Recently he was inducted into the National Sailing Hall of fame for his lifelong contributions to the sport of sailing.